 This is how the mixture will look when it’s starting to cook.

-Next, add the thermometer to the saucepan.
+Next, add the candy thermometer to the saucepan.

 TIP: Be sure the thermometer doesn’t touch the bottom of the pan or the reading will be incorrect.